Arthur Schopenhauer: Influence and legacy

 Schopenhauer remained the most influential German philosopher until the First World War.
 His philosophy was a starting point for a new generation of philosophers including Julius Bahnsen, Paul Deussen, Lazar von Hellenbach, Karl Robert Eduard von Hartmann, Ernst Otto Lindner, Philipp Mainländer, Friedrich Nietzsche, Olga Plümacher and Agnes Taubert.
 His legacy shaped the intellectual debate, and forced movements that were utterly opposed to him, neo-Kantianism and positivism, to address issues they would otherwise have completely ignored, and in doing so he changed them markedly.
-The French writer Maupassant commented that "to-day even those who execrate him seem to carry in their own souls particles of his thought".
-Other philosophers of the 19th century who cited his influence include Hans Vaihinger, Volkelt, Solovyov and Weininger.
+The French writer Guy de Maupassant commented that "to-day even those who execrate him seem to carry in their own souls particles of his thought".
+Other philosophers of the 19th century who cited his influence include Hans Vaihinger, Johannes Volkelt, Vladimir Solovyov and Otto Weininger.

-Schopenhauer was well read by physicists, most notably Einstein, Schrödinger, Wolfgang Pauli, and Majorana.
+Schopenhauer was well read by physicists, most notably Albert Einstein, Erwin Schrödinger, Wolfgang Pauli and Ettore Majorana.
 Einstein described Schopenhauer's thoughts as a "continual consolation" and called him a genius.
-In his Berlin study three figures hung on the wall: Faraday, Maxwell, Schopenhauer.
+In his Berlin study three figures hung on the wall: Michael Faraday, James Clerk Maxwell and Schopenhauer.
 Konrad Wachsmann recalled: "He often sat with one of the well-worn Schopenhauer volumes, and as he sat there, he seemed so pleased, as if he were engaged with a serene and cheerful work."

-When Erwin Schrödinger discovered Schopenhauer ("the greatest savant of the West") he considered switching his study of physics to philosophy.
+When Schrödinger discovered Schopenhauer ("the greatest savant of the West") he considered switching his study of physics to philosophy.
 He maintained the idealistic views during the rest of his life.
-Wolfgang Pauli accepted the main tenet of Schopenhauer's metaphysics, that the thing-in-itself is will.
+Pauli accepted the main tenet of Schopenhauer's metaphysics, that the thing-in-itself is will.

 But most of all Schopenhauer is famous for his influence on artists.
 Richard Wagner became one of the earliest and most famous adherents of the Schopenhauerian philosophy.
 The admiration was not mutual, and Schopenhauer proclaimed: "I remain faithful to Rossini and Mozart!"
 So he has been nicknamed "the artist's philosopher".
 See also Influence of Schopenhauer on Tristan und Isolde.

 Under the influence of Schopenhauer, Leo Tolstoy became convinced that the truth of all religions lies in self-renunciation.
 When he read Schopenhauer's philosophy, Tolstoy exclaimed "at present I am convinced that Schopenhauer is the greatest genius among men. ...
 It is the whole world in an incomparably beautiful and clear reflection."
 He said that what he has written in War and Peace is also said by Schopenhauer in The World as Will and Representation.

 Jorge Luis Borges remarked that the reason he had never attempted to write a systematic account of his world view, despite his penchant for philosophy and metaphysics in particular, was because Schopenhauer had already written it for him.